 4. Creates resourcefulness ( creativity & imagination).

-There are many bushcraft providers who can teach theses skills.
+There are many bushcraft providers who can teach these skills.
 Here are a few;

 Physical activity - to spend time in bushcraft is to learn great new skills such as wood whittling, creating structured buildings, thatching, creating beds, making rope, foraging and hunting etc. Learning to survive and thrive in the outdoors releases us from the 'chatter of modern living' that does not serve us anymore.
 It is almost impossible not to turn your mind off when engrossed in making the bowl and spoon, which are your very means to eat your food with.